AaronDewes/github-helper-bot/README.md

 # Umbrel's GitHub bot (Version 2)

 This is a GitHub bot for Umbrel, built using probot.
-This is still very much in development and should not be used.
+This is still in development (it hasn't been tested yet) and should not be used for your own projects.
 ## Sources

 This bot wouldn't be possible without these amazing projects: